dkutny/nano/README.md

 These are most likeley thoughts and should not be displayed to the user.
 ## Known issues
 - The `<Answer>` is rendered on second runs, but shouldn't be.
-- New messages make widgets and plansdisappear.
+- New messages make widgets and plans disappear.
+- Parsing should be done by NanoEngineer class, not in streamlit.py.